kahunacohen/learn-docker/ch10/README.md

 the packet and wraps it in a header that allows the target to receive it.

 ## Creating a Docker Swarm

+Run `docker swarm init` on a docker host. e.g. your local machine.
+Once run, your machine is now a swarm node and the leader of the managers.
+What this did:

+* created a root certification authority
+* created a key-value store that is used to store state of the whole swarm.

+`docker node ls` lists all the nodes in the swarm.
+At this point there's only one.
+To get more info on this node, we can do:

+`docker node inspect ID`.